Putting diversity and inclusion front and center

 The call for an inclusive working environment that promotes equality is growing ever louder, and 2021 is the right time to make this a business priority.
 The topic of diversity is a broad one, covering - but not limited to - gender, age, race, religion, accessibility, and sexual orientation, so it can be difficult to know where to begin.

-Running with the theme of this International Women's Day, #ChooseToChallenge, we bring together four influential women to discuss the role of the enterprise in advancing diversity and inclusion, and the novel ways they are using technology to accelerate change and shift the dial on equality in the workplace.
+Running with the theme of this International Women's Day, #ChooseToChallenge, we bring together four influential women to discuss the role of the enterprise in advancing diversity and inclusion, and the novel ways they are using technology, to accelerate change and shift the dial on equality in the workplace to improve employee experience.

 Who is the webinar for?